thetirami/BUPTArchive/README.md

 # BUPTArchive

-The archive of some code during undergraduate in BUPT.
+The archive of code for some undergraduate courses in BUPT.